wallandall/python-openai_recipe_creator/ReadMe.md

 # Python OpenAI Recipe Creator

-This application uses Pthon and OpenAI API to generate a recipe and image based on ingriedients from a text imput
+This application uses Pthon and OpenAI API to generate a recipe and image based on ingriedients from a text imput.
+All images and recipies will be stored in the recipies folder.

 ## Setup